 I think my children are very typical of their age but they are very different to me growing up.
 I used to go ‘into town’ every weekend to meet my friends or go around to my best friends house for sleep-overs.
 I would ring my best friend almost every night after school which would make my parents wonder what we could possibly say to each other after 7 hours of school!
 My teenagers spend lots of time on Snapchat or texting friends.
 They rarely actually talk to each other.
 The worrying thing is that when I ask them what one of their friends is doing/have they got a boyfriend/job/going on holiday?
 They will often not know.
 This seems crazy to the teenage world that I knew growing up in the 1980’s!
 I knew EVERYTHING about my best friend, literally everything!
 Does that mean that our teenagers are losing the art of conversation?
 Have they never had a truly in-depth conversation about random trash or the meaning of life?
 Perhaps that will come when they have a deeper relationship with someone?
 I just don’t understand it.
 I expect that’s part of growing older; you don’t fully understand todays youth.

 I would like my teenagers to spend more time away from their phones so I think they may need time out.
 Time out away from their phones is more important than ever and it’s my job as their parent to ensure they get it.
-Time for being with family talking to their older and younger relatives, watching Love Actually, Mama Mia or Transformers (depend on the mood!) together in our PJ’s, spending time together with friends, playing board games wearing silly Christmas hats and enjoying long walks with Dottie all together.
-These are my plans for the Christmas holidays and I don’t think I will take photos for Instagram either as I think I’ll be having some time out too.
+Time for being with family talking to their older and younger relatives, watching Love Actually, Mama Mia or Transformers (depend on the mood!) together in our PJ’s, spending time together with friends, playing board games and enjoying long walks with Dottie all together.
+Time away from phones and social media is so important; and not just for teenagers.